s

 Hours: 7-9.30pm

-We will start intuitively by following individual impulses with rope.
+We will start with the basics by intuitively following individual rope impulses.
 When safety principles like body handling, rope management or friction become fluid, we move to more systematic ties.
 Floor play will gradually be taken to semi-suspension.

 There is time to switch roles to deeper understand restriction from both perspectives.
 The roped experience, as well as the complex skill set of the rigger, in order to create meditative ties or sexy phantasies.